-Unraveling the chatter between your learning management system (LMS) and the content you’ve produced in Articulate Storyline or Articulate Studio can be frustrating.
+Unraveling the chatter between your learning management system (LMS) and the content you’ve produced in your authoring app can be frustrating.

 What should you do when learners do one thing but the LMS says they’ve done something else?
 How do you handle it when the score or status isn’t recorded as you’d expect or when the course doesn’t suspend or resume the way you’d like?

 An important first step is to test your project in SCORM Cloud, but what should you do when your course works properly in SCORM Cloud but not in your LMS?